hoganchoi/Stock_Trend_CNN/README.md

 The `MORE_INFO.md` file gives detailed explanation into the images used for this project, the model architecture, and the performance results of the model.
 The `MORE_INFO.md` is located in the root folder.

 ## Dataset Availability
-This project comes with a `csv` file containing the list of firms that I worked with, artificially made OHLC images (for testing purposes), and pre-trained model weights (I5R5 base image only).
-The training and testing images were not uploaded due to the amount of images generated (a single dataset can potentially contain approximately 1.5 million images).
-Hence, if you want to run this project, please use the scripts to generate the images from the provided `csv` file or download the images [here].
+This project comes with a `csv` file containing the list of firms that I worked with, OHLC images, and pre-trained model weights (I5R5 base image only).
+However, due to the large number of images needed for this project (a single dataset can potentially contain approximately 1.5 million images), I've provided a zip file in the data directory.
+This zip file will contain all the data necessary for compiling the provided codes.
+Hence, if you want to run this project, please use the scripts to generate the images from the provided `csv` file or extract the zip file before running the notebooks.

 ## Example Images
-There are four images in the 'example_images' directory.
+There are six images in the 'example_images' directory.
 This directory stores the images used in the `MORE_INFO.md` file.

 ## Code Design
 This project consists of the `src` folder, `data` folder, three Python notebooks, and a list of firms used for this project.